QPU Solvers: Minor-Embedding

 image

-Fig. 53 Example of global embedding for three connected AND gates.
+Fig. 57 Example of global embedding for a BQM represented by a graph of three connected \(K_5\) cliques.#

-In this small example, global embedding is likely more performant but for a larger number of such gates, local emebedding with its repeated structure likely would keep chains shorter and uniform across the entire problem (assuming simple and sparse connectivity between parts).
+In this small example, global embedding is likely more performant but for a larger number of repeated subgraphs, local emebedding with its repeated structure likely would keep chains shorter and uniform across the entire problem (assuming simple and sparse connectivity between parts).

 • [Bia2016] compares global and local methods of embedding in the context of CSPs and discusses a rip-up and replace method.